mveeprojects/Java/Games/src/main/java/brickBreaker/README.md

 *To play:*

-Run the main method in the Application class and press left or right when the JFrame comes up to initialise play.
+Run the main method in the Arrays.Application class and press left or right when the JFrame comes up to initialise play.

 Move the paddle left and right with the directional arrows to keep the ball in the air and destroy all of the blocks.